getsentry/sentry-docs/docs/learn/sso.rst

 defaults specific to that identity provider.

-Sentry's SAML endpints are as follows, where the ``{organization_slug}`` is subsituted for your organization slug
+Sentry's SAML endpints are as follows, where the ``{organization_slug}`` is substituted for your organization slug:

 :ACS: ``https://sentry.io/saml/acs/{organization_slug}/``
 :SLS: ``https://sentry.io/saml/SLS/{organization_slug}/``